 Isolated infarction of the right ventricle is extremely rare; right ventricular infarction usually is noted in association with inferior wall myocardial infarction.
 The incidence of right ventricular infarction in such cases ranges from 10-50%, depending on the series.

 The frequency of right ventricular infarction, which can be detected by right-sided precordial leads, in association with non–ST-segment elevation or non–Q-wave myocardial infarction, is not known and currently is being investigated.
-Although right ventricular infarction is clinically evident in a sizable number of cases, the incidence is considerably less than that found at autopsy.[12, 13, 10, 14] A major reason for the discrepancy is the difficulty in establishing the presence of right ventricular infarction in living subjects.
-Additionally, right ventricular dysfunction and stunning frequently are of a transient nature, such that estimation of its true incidence is even more difficult.
+Although right ventricular infarction is clinically evident in a sizable number of cases, the incidence is considerably less than that found at autopsy.[10, 12, 13, 14] A major reason for the discrepancy is the difficulty in establishing the presence of right ventricular infarction in living subjects.
+Additionally, right ventricular dysfunction and stunning frequently are of a transient nature, such that estimation of the true incidence of right venticular infarction is even more difficult.

 Criteria have been set forth to diagnose right ventricular infarction; even when strictly employed, however, the criteria lead to underestimation of the true incidence of right ventricular infarction.[15, 16, 17]